eodash/eodash/docs/widgets/index.md

 # Widgets

-Eodash client is a micro frontend host, that exposes a store to share stateful STAC related data and actions between the widgets.
+The eodash client acts as a micro-frontend host.
+It exposes a store to share STAC data and state between widgets.
-Eodash offers a grid based layout system and widgets can be set on the dashboard using `layout` property, The placement of the widgets is backed by the [EOxElement](https://github.com/EOX-A/EOxElements) `@eox/layout`.
+Eodash offers a grid based layout system and widgets can be set on the dashboard using `layout` property.
+The placement of the widgets is backed by the [EOxElement](https://github.com/EOX-A/EOxElements) `@eox/layout`.
 Refer to the [API](/api/Configuration/type-aliases/Widget.html) to learn more.

 ## Layout